-If a score is Unacceptable-1 you must provide a narrative on the (a) perceived barriers to the candidate's professional progress and (b) attributes that may help enhance the candidate's professional progress.
+If a score is Unacceptable- 1 you must provide a narrative on the (a) perceived barriers to the candidate's professional progress and (b) attributes that may help enhance the candidate's professional progress.

-Category Target- 3 Acceptable- 2 Unacceptable- 1 N/O- 0 Disposition There is evidence There is There is evidence of You may also use N/O of exceeding the evidence of limited if the disposition was expectation of meeting the understanding not observed or there understanding and expectation of and/or commitment were no opportunities commitment to disposition. to disposition.
-Is not for exhibiting a disposition. meeting particular disposition expectations.
+Category Target- 3 Acceptable- 2 Unacceptable- 1 N/O- 0 Disposition There is evidence There is There is evidence of You may also use N/O of exceeding the evidence of limited if the disposition was expectation of understanding and commitment to disposition. meeting the expectation of disposition. understanding and/or commitment to disposition.
+Is not meeting not observed or there were no opportunities for exhibiting a particular disposition expectations.